 Smoke-Free Building.
 The Boston Foundation at 75 Arlington Street is a smoke-free environment.
 Event attendees desiring to smoke should be directed outside to the Stuart Street entrance.

 Host Community Organization Responsibility Checklist.
 In order to better serve the community organizations’ guests that use our conference rooms, a checklist of things to remember while utilizing conference rooms at the Boston Foundation is available.
-This checklist reviews things that each organization needs to keep in mind while visiting our conference rooms.

 Conference Room Guidelines (PDF)